chrishoermann/zod-prisma-types/Readme.md

 decimalValue: z.number()
 ```

-### useValidateJs:
+### `useValidateJs`

 > default: `false`

-This option lets you specify if the [validator.js](https://github.com/validatorjs/validator.js) library can be used in custom refine functions.
+This option lets you specify if the [validator.js](https://github.com/validatorjs/validator.js) library can be used in custom refine functions by importing it into the created file.